 Butterflies in the Garden

-While Butterflies LIVE! is on hiatus in 2021, you can still see native butterflies like skippers, monarchs and swallowtail butterflies outside in the Garden We’ve planted nectar and host plants for our local butterflies all over the Garden!
+Butterflies LIVE! is back in 2022!
+Plus, you can still see native butterflies like skippers, monarchs and swallowtail butterflies outside in the Garden.
+We’ve planted nectar and host plants for our local butterflies all over the Garden!

 Check Out Kaleidoscope Point located in the Bird and Butterfly Meadow in the Children’s Garden, including the self-directed Butterfly-themed NaturePlay.
 Visit the Monarch butterfly waystation located there, too.
 This site provides milkweed, nectar sources and shelter needed to sustain monarch butterflies as they migrate through North America.
 Certified and registered by Monarch Watch as an official Monarch Waystation.